at-cg/at-cg.github.io/tabs/projects.md

    <hr>

-2. Algorithms and data structures for population genomics.
-Recent surveys predict availability of >100 million human genomes by 2025.
+2. **Algorithms and data structures for population genomics.** Recent surveys predict availability of >100 million human genomes by 2025.
 Until recently, algorithms for mapping reads have assumed a single reference genome.
-To account for the extensive genomic variation present across multiple individuals, read mapping and genotyping efforts must shift to a collection of reference genomes compactly represented using a ‘pan-genome’ graph data structure.
+To account for the extensive genomic variation present across multiple individuals, read mapping and genotyping efforts must shift to a collection of reference genomes compactly represented using a 'pan-genome' graph data structure.
 This transition requires urgent development of new formats, data structures, algorithms and well-engineered implementations.
 This project aims to address several related open problems.

    <img class="" style="float: right;" src="./../assets/img/genomegraph.jpg">